Jewish views on homosexuality: Prominent Gay Orthodox Jews

 In 2019 Daniel Atwood became the first openly gay Orthodox person to be ordained as a rabbi; he was ordained by the rabbi Daniel Landes, in Jerusalem.
+In October 2023, The Forward reported about Shua Brick, "experts say that Brick is the first openly gay rabbi to serve on the clergy of an Orthodox synagogue in the U.S.", explaining that Brick "runs the youth program, leads Torah study for adults, and fills in when the senior rabbi is out of town" at Beth Jacob Congregation in Oakland, California, where he started coming out as gay to members of the congregation over a year prior to October 2023.
+He was ordained by Yeshiva University.
+Yeshivat Chovevei Torah ordained Tadhg Cleary in June 2025, making him the first openly gay rabbi ordained by an American Orthodox institution.

 Ex-gay organizations

-JONAH was a Jewish ex-gay organization that focuses on "prevention, intervention, and healing of the underlying issues causing same-sex attractions".
+JONAH was a Jewish ex-gay organization that focused on "prevention, intervention, and healing of the underlying issues causing same-sex attractions".
 In 2012, four former clients of JONAH sued the organization for fraud, claiming that it sold them therapies that were ineffective and counterproductive.
 Soon after in that same year, the Rabbinical Council of America (RCA), a professional association of more than 1,000 Orthodox rabbis around the world, sent an open email to its members that it no longer supported conversion therapy generally, or JONAH specifically.
 In 2015, a New Jersey jury found JONAH guilty of consumer fraud for promising to be able to change its clients' sexual urges and determined its commercial practices to be unconscionable.
-As part of the sentence, JONAH was required to cease all operations, but continues to operate under the name JIFGA as of 2018.
+As part of the sentence, JONAH was required to cease all operations, but continued to operate under the name JIFGA until 2019, when it was found in violation of the previous order and shut down permanently.
+This final ruling also barred the executives of JIFGA from serving on the board of any nonprofit organization in the future.